all-contributors/legacy-domain-landing-page/docs/bot/installation.md

 ## 3. Create a `README.md`
 Ensure you have a `README.md` file in the root of the project (it can be empty).

-If you prefer your contributors table elsewhere than the `README.md`; After merging your first bot PR, you can move your contributors table, see `files` in the [bot configuration](/docs/bot/configuration)
+If you prefer your contributors table in a place other than the `README.md`; After merging your first bot PR, you can move your contributors table, see `files` in the [bot configuration](/docs/bot/configuration)

+## 4. Update your Contributing documentation
+Consider updating your `CONTRIBUTING.md` or similar with steps on how contributors can add themselves.
+You can even link to the [bot usage documentation](/docs/bot/usage).

 ## Whats Next